rayaschroeder/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used inside the anonymous function.
+We can tell because the variable, newRoll, lives inside of this function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Same:
+- The console will log Dan rolled a ___.
+Dan's name stays the same.

+Subject to change:
+- The number rolled.
+It can vary from 1 to 6.

 c.
 What is the lexical scope of `newRoll`?

+- Its assignment, Math.floor(Math.random() * 6);
+- The line below it, the fact that the console will log as `${name} rolled a ${newRoll}`

 ### Task 3 - Stretch Goals